vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/README.md

 <i>Image by Ben Weber on Unsplash</i><br>
 <br>

-2- There are different types of seizures.
-But during some seizures the person's body goes into the position shown in the figure below.
+2- By doing a quick Google search I learned that there are different types of seizures.
+During some seizures the person's body goes into the position shown in the figure below.
 You will note that the shoulders are below the hips.

 <br>
 <img src="https://github.com/vbookshelf/Simplistic-Epileptic-Seizure-Detector-with-Alarm/blob/main/images/seizure-pose.png" width="400"></img>